deffinmoney/poposonrazerblade152020/README.md

 Now reboot.

-Please leave feedback and let me know it this helped or did not.
+Please leave feedback and let me know if this helped or did not.